 RPM stands for revolutions per minute, as in how many times the platter will spin completely in a minute.
 Vinyl records are produced to be played at one of three speeds: 33 1/3 RPM, 45 RPM, and 78 RPM.
 You will almost never deal with 78 RPM records, so don’t worry about that.
 Most full-size 12-inch records will be 33 1/3 RPM, though some — mainly EPs and maxi-singles — will be at 45 RPM.
 The vast majority of 7-inch singles will be 45 RPM, and 10-inch records…well, that’s more of a wild card.
 The RPM of a record will be printed somewhere on the record label, and all you need to do is switch your turntable from 33 1/3 to 45 mode.

-Tags7th street entry 400 bar Avenpitch batman Cassettes Won't Listen cedar cultural center christmas music Communist Daughter Dada Trash Collage Daft Punk Dengue Fever eels fine line music cafe first avenue Fujiya and Miyagi holiday music iowa jack white lookbook mark mallman metric minn minneapolis minnesota mn moon glyph mp3 nomad world pub northern outpost Nyteowl radiohead robots playing instruments silversun pickups Solid Gold State of Music Blogs in 2010 state theater SXSW The Dead Weather the faint The New Monarchs triple rock social club turf club varsity theater vinyl Warped Tour
+Tags7th street entry 400 bar Avenpitch batman Cassettes Won't Listen cedar cultural center christmas music Communist Daughter Dada Trash Collage Daft Punk Dengue Fever digital music news eels fine line music cafe first avenue Fujiya and Miyagi holiday music iowa jack white mark mallman metric minn minneapolis minnesota mn moon glyph mp3 nomad world pub northern outpost Nyteowl radiohead robots playing instruments silversun pickups Solid Gold State of Music Blogs in 2010 state theater SXSW The Dead Weather the faint The New Monarchs triple rock social club turf club varsity theater vinyl Warped Tour